Forest-Modelling-Lab/3D-CMCC-FEM/README.md

   We maintain this MASTER version on the repository only for historical and affectional reasons.

   For any further information please contact us:
   -Alessio Collalti *(Lab.
-Head)*: alessio.collalti@cnr.it
+Head and Model Principal Investigator)*: alessio.collalti@cnr.it
   -Carlo Trotta: trottacarlo@unitus.it
   -Daniela Dalmonech: daniela.dalmonech@gmail.com
   -Corrado Biondo: corrado.biondo@cmcc.it
   -Gina Marano: gina.marano@unina.it
-  -The model: 3d_cmcc_fem@gmail.com
+  -The model: forest.modelling.lab@gmail.com

-  or look at the 3D-CMCC-FEM web-site:https://www.3d-cmcc-fem.com/
+  or look at the 3D-CMCC-FEM web-site:https://www.forest-modelling-lab.com/the-3d-cmcc-model

   For references on 3D-CMCC-FEM: